Centrality Measures in Networks: Developing a Taxonomy of Centrality Measures

-Although eigenvector centrality is the one prominent centrality measure not in the corollary, it is still captured as a limiting case.
-In particular, note that if the discount factor $\delta$ is larger than the inverse of the largest eigenvector of the adjacency matrix, then there exists $\overline{L}$ large enough such that the ranking generated by diffusion centrality will remain the same for any $L \geq \overline{L}$.
-In fact, for large enough $L$, diffusion centrality converges to eigenvector centrality if the discount factor $\delta$ is larger than the inverse of the largest eigenvector of the adjacency matrix (see \citet{banerjeecdj2013, banerjeecdj2014}).
-Thus, eigenvector centrality is simply the limit of a centrality measure that satisfies the axioms and has a representation of the form in Theorem \ref{decay3}.
+We remark that eigenvector centrality is actually a limiting case.
+In particular, note that if the discount factor $\delta$ is larger than the inverse of the largest eigenvalue of the adjacency matrix, then there exists $\overline{L}$ large enough such that the ranking generated by diffusion centrality will remain the same for any $L \geq \overline{L}$.
+In fact, for large enough $L$, diffusion centrality converges to eigenvector centrality if the discount factor $\delta$ is larger than the inverse of the largest eigenvalue of the adjacency matrix (see \citet{banerjeecdj2013, banerjeecdj2019}).\footnote{For smaller $\delta$ diffusion centrality coincides with Katz-Bonacich centrality, and so exactly at the inverse of the largest eigenvalue, Katz-Bonacich and eigenvector centrality converge.
+This presumes that there is a unique first eigenvector, which holds if the adjacency matrix is primitive (e.g., see \cite{jackson2008}), which is true as long as there is (directed) path between any pair of nodes -- e.g., if there is a single component in an undirected network. \cite{bonacich2007} discusses some interesting properties of eigenvector centrality and how it can differ on signed and other networks, which violate these conditions. } Thus, eigenvector centrality is simply the limit of a centrality measure that satisfies the axioms and has a representation of the form in Theorem \ref{decay3}.

+We also remark that closeness centrality is the one centrality measure that uses a different weighting scheme.
+It still uses the neighborhood statistic, but instead of weighting nodes at different distances exponentially, doing it hyperbolically.
+That is, instead of weighting the neighborhood statistic by $\delta^\ell$, it is weighted by $1/\ell$.
+It is then covered under Theorem \ref{decay1} instead of Theorem \ref{decay3}, but can still be viewed as part of the first row -- together with decay centrality -- just with a different weighting scheme.\footnote{Alternatively, we could define a closeness statistic, $cl_i(\mathbf{g})= (cl_i^1(\mathbf{g}),\ldots, cl_i^\ell(\mathbf{g}),\ldots,cl_i^{n-1}(\mathbf{g}))$, is the vector such that $ cl_i^\ell(\mathbf{g}) = \frac{n_i^\ell(\mathbf{g}) }{\ell} $ for each $ \ell=1,2,\ldots,n-1$, tracking nodes at different distances from a given node $i$, weighted by the inverse of those distances. and add another row.
+But this would build some of the weighting into the nodal statistics, which is cleaner to separate, pedagogically.}